Why a C++/CLI Wrapper Is Often the Right Way to Call Native DLLs from C# - Compared with P/Invoke

 • string conversion

-• vector and array conversion
+• array and vector conversion

 • exception conversion

-• ownership and lifetime cleanup
+• ownership cleanup

-• error-code interpretation
+• error code interpretation

-5. What becomes easier with C++/CLI
+5. What actually gets easier with C++/CLI

-5.1.
-You can handle C++ types as C++ types
+5.1. you can keep C++ types as C++ types

 • string